DougHaber/pitfall-agent-javatari/README.md

 This repository is a fork of the [Javatari.js](http://javatari.org/) Atari 2600 emulator that has been modified to automatically play the game Pitfall.
 An agent controls the player and through trial and error discovers a path through the game.

 In its current state this is a proof of concept, no doubt with several bugs and some large improvements just steps away.
 The agent logic relies on taking random actions and saving what works.
 Given enough time to train it is likely that this could progress far into the Pitfall world.
+This is a new release as of January 19th, 2016, and hasn't had much chance to train.
+So far it has managed to solve 10 screens.
+As it progresses, the status and state files will be updated here.

 ![ScreenShot](pitfall-demo.gif)